DeltaXML/vscode-xslt-tokenizer/README.md

  ## Introduction

 For lexical analysis, this extension processes code character-by-character.
 This analysis is exploited for all features including *all* syntax highlighting.
-The avoidance of the much more common use of regular expressions on a line-by-line basis brimgs many benefits.
+Avoiding the much more common use of regular expressions on a line-by-line basis brings significant benefits.
 These benefits include improved responsiveness, lower CPU load, improved code maintainability and full integrity for syntax highlighting.

 Auto-completion is available for XSLT and XPath, including contex-aware completion items for all code symbol names.
 XSLT and XPATH function signatures and descriptions are shown alongside fuction completion items.